Mehrpouya/PowerOfKnoydart/README.md

 -Click commit

-To edit the text in the box on the bottom left (this text changes according power demand info from the datataker) -Click on **js/vis_d3.js**
+To edit the text in the box on the bottom left (this text changes according power demand info from the datataker)

+-Click on **js/vis_d3.js**

--scroll through the text and find the text you want to edit and edit it. the stuff inside arrows is code - dont mess with the code
+-scroll through the text and find the text you want to edit and edit it.

+-the stuff inside "double Quotes" is human laguage, this is what you want to edit, the rest is code - dont mess with the code

 Changing background color: